erikrose/nose-progressive/README.rst

 .. image:: https://github.com/erikrose/nose-progressive/raw/master/in_progress.png

-Some of the improvements:
+Some of the formatting improvements:

 * Judicious use of color and other formatting makes the traceback easy to scan.
   It's especially easy to slide down the list of function names to keep your place while debugging.
 * Omitting the *Traceback (most recent call last)* line and making many other small tweaks fits much more in limited screen space.
-* Identifying failed tests in a format that can be fed back to nose, so it's easy to re-run them::
+* Identifying failed tests in a format that can be fed back to nose, makes it easy to re-run them::

     FAIL: kitsune.apps.wiki.tests.test_parser:TestWikiVideo.test_video_english